 OneSearch is the Libraries' Search Engine.
-It can help you discover books, ebooks, and schoalrly articles that Google cannot provide access to.
-You can improve your search results with specific combinations and variations of keywords.
+It can help you discover books, eBooks, and scholarly articles that Google cannot provide access to.
+Your search results will be better if you can understand how to use keywords to get better results.

 First, some general rules:

-You can start with a simple search like "Anime," here are the first 5 results:
+You can start with a simple search like "Anime," here are the first 4 results filtered by book / eBook:

 Interesting and more specific topics, and combinations of academic disciplines start to appear if you scroll deeper.
 Here are some interesting books you might miss if you don't load more of the results: